 10) When legislators comprehend the scope of the work that must be done to prevent atmospheric thermal runaway they often feel overwhelmed and do nothing.
-At the root of the problem is that legislative action is driven by voter demand and most voters do not understand the basic energy balance that drives climate change.
+At the root of the problem is that legislative action is driven by voter demand and most voters do not understand the basic energy imbalance that drives climate change.

 Today Earth's atmospheric carbon dioxide (CO2) concentration is over 400 ppmv and this CO2 concentration is rising at over 2.5 ppmv per year.
-Humans are injecting fossil CO2 into the atmosphere at more than twice the rate at which CO2 is absorbed by the oceans and at many times the rate at which CO2 is removed from the oceans by natural processes (formation of carbonate rock and fossil fuels).
+Humans are injecting fossil CO2 into the atmosphere at more than twice the rate at which CO2 is absorbed by the oceans and at many times the rate at which CO2 is removed from the oceans by natural processes (net formation of biomatter, carbonate rock and fossil fuels).
 Prior to the industrial revolution Earth's atmospheric CO2 concentration was steady at about 280 ppmv.
 A consequence of the increased atmospheric CO2 concentration is that Earth is continuously absorbing more radiant energy from the sun than it emits via thermal infrared radiation.
 This net energy absorption is causing continuous heat accumulation.

 Today Earth is on the threshold of a spontaneous uncontrolled atmospheric temperature rise known as thermal runaway.
 If the net energy absorption by Earth continues thermal runaway will melt the polar ice caps and will cause Earth's average emission temperature, as viewed from outer space, to rise by about 17.4 degrees C. This temperature increase will persist for several hundred thousand years and will cause a global large animal extinction.
-This temperature increase has two major components, about 3 degrees C due to increased atmospheric CO2 and H2O concentrations and about 14 degrees C due to a decrease in Earth's average solar reflectivity (Bond albedo) from about 0.30 to about 0.10 caused by the phase change of water from ice to liquid.
+This temperature increase has two major components, about 3 degrees C directly due to increased atmospheric CO2 and H2O concentrations and about 14 degrees C due to a decrease in Earth's average solar reflectivity (Bond albedo) from about 0.30 to about 0.10 caused by the phase change of water from ice to liquid.

 The non-linear equations that describe this warming phenomena have two stable solutions.
 These two solutions correspond to the present atmospheric "cool" state and a future "warm" state.
 Thermal runaway is the spontaneous transition from the "cool" state to the "warm" state that is triggered by an atmospheric CO2 concentration exceeding about 433 ppmv.